mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 	- Summarize action items

+## Never frustrate your mentor
-I have seen doctor office posters stating these...
+You may have seen doctor office posters stating these...
 - I don't understand why are you paying me to give advices which you don't follow.
 - If you believe your google search is giving better solution to your health problems, why are you here?

-These are the sample frustration when a mentee is not following the mentor.
+These appears funny but it could be sample frustration when a mentee is not following the mentor.
 Don't let your mentor have similar thoughts.

 ## Closing comment
 Be thankful for having a mentor and respect them as if they are your teacher and who can help set foundation for your growth.
 Show your respect and have them proud of you by following the meeting etiquette and listening actively.
 Remember it is hard to find good mentor like your favorite teacher but easy to miss one.